zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAT500E

   Failed to parse the client certificate forwarded from the Gateway.
-Error message %s.
+Hostname is %s.
+Error message is %s.
 The client certificate was %s

   **Reason:**